-When an applicant for Emergency Assistance requests benefits to eliminate a home heating emergency, the amount of any LIEAP payment made, but not yet credited to the account, or that will be made, is subtracted from the overdue bill before determining the amount the Department will pay.
+When an applicant for Emergency Assistance requests benefits to eliminate a home heating emergency, the amount of any LIEAP payment made, but not yet credited to the account, or that will be made is not deducted from the ongoing overdue bill when computing the daily average amount.
+It is subtracted from the minimum payment due before determining the amount the Department will pay through the Emergency Assistance Program.
 However, the receipt of Emergency Assistance does not affect eligibility for Emergency LIEAP.